simonschoelly/TwilioSMS.jl/README.md

 ```

 ## Similar Julia packages
 * [Twilert.jl](https://github.com/glesica/Twilert.jl) Also allows one to send text messages using Twilio.
-Has not been updated in 6 years will not not run on current Julia versions.
+Has not been updated in 6 years so it will not run on current Julia versions.
 * [Pushover.jl](https://github.com/scls19fr/Pushover.jl) is a Julia packge for sending notifcations using the [Pushover Notification Service](https://pushover.net/).
 * [BulkSMS.jl](https://github.com/scls19fr/BulkSMS.jl) is a Julia package for sending notifications using [BulkSMS](https://www.bulksms.com).